 Nevada

+Hemp delta-9 THC is legal in Nevada.
 The definition of hemp in Nevada (originally from SB 305) imposes the 0.3% THC limit from the Farm Bill.
-However, this limit also includes THC’s isomers, explicitly mentioning delta-7, delta-8 and delta-10, and they are also covered by the state’s Uniform Controlled Substances Act.
-So hemp delta-9 is limited but alternatives are illegal.
+However, this limit also includes THC’s isomers, with 2021’s SB 49 explicitly mentioning delta-7, delta-8 and delta-10, and they are also covered by the state’s Uniform Controlled Substances Act.
+It also defines “synthetic cannabinoids” to include anything produced artificially, so hemp delta-9 THC is legal in Nevada provided it is produced naturally and doesn’t contain more than 0.3% of any THCs by dry weight.

 New Hampshire